 The financial statements of companies with functional currency other than euro are translated into euro for purposes of consolidation using year-end rates for balance sheet items and the average rate for the year for the income statement items.
 Components of equity are translated at the dates of the relevant transaction.
-The resulting translation differences are taken directly to equity and are not recognized in the income statement.
+The resulting translation differences are recognized in the other comprehensive income.